tliron/puccini/documentation/floria.md

 )
 ```

-Careful readers will note that it may not be immediately clear *when* functions should be called.
+Careful observers will note that it may not be immediately clear *when* functions should be called.
 Some functions, specifically those in TOSCA `validation` expressions, would be called "on demand", and may indeed be called more than once, e.g. when validating the items of a list.
 Fortunately, Floria supports passing functions "by value", by marking them for "lazy" execution (marked with a `&` prefix above).
 While this difference cannot be expressed in TOSCA 2.0, Puccini makes use of it internally when constructing the "preparer" expression.

 Built-In Functions
 ------------------

 All of TOSCA's built-in functions are provided as a single Wasm file.
 They are written in Rust using the [Floria Plugin SDK](https://floria.khutulun.org).
 This Wasm is embedded in the Puccini executable for convenience and will be delivered to a running Floria service during compilation.

 Note that these are *Floria functions* and so they work with the Floria graph of vertexes, edges, and their properties (the TOSCA "topology representations").
-It is thus relatively straightforward to implement TOSCA Path functions, such as `$get_property` and `$get_attribute`.
+It is thus relatively straightforward to implement TOSCA Path functions, such as `$get_property` and `$get_attribute`, as they can straightforwardly traverse the graph.
 We provide a general-purpose TOSCA Path parser/follower that can be reused by other functions.

-The comparison functions, such as `$less_than` and `$greater_or_equal` are a bit more subtle, specifically when comparing the special TOSCA types: version, timestamp, and scalar.
-TOSCA allows you to compare these to their unparsed forms, e.g. `{ $less_than: [ $value, "2 GB" ] }`.
+The comparison functions (`$less_than`, `$greater_or_equal`, etc.) are a bit more subtle, specifically when it comes to comparing the special TOSCA types: version, timestamp, and scalar, because TOSCA allows you to compare these to their unparsed forms, e.g. `{ $less_than: [ $value, "2 GB" ] }`.
 Thus each of these must provide a specialized comparison implementation.
-Moreover, scalars must embed their own embedded schema so that the other expression could be parsed to a comparable form.
+Moreover, scalars must embed their schema so that the other expression could be parsed to a comparable form.
+The scalar schema is part of the schema descriptor detailed above.

 By wonderful coincidence, Floria supports a custom data type exactly for these kinds of situations.
 We can thus simply mark our special types as custom so that we know to treat them specially.